Aliases for NCR3 Gene

 GeneCards Summary for NCR3 Gene

 NCR3 (Natural Cytotoxicity Triggering Receptor 3) is a Protein Coding gene.
 Diseases associated with NCR3 include Malaria, Mild and Malaria.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Hematopoietic Stem Cells and Lineage-specific Markers.
+Among its related pathways are Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers and Class I MHC mediated antigen processing and presentation.
 An important paralog of this gene is NECTIN2.

 UniProtKB/Swiss-Prot Summary for NCR3 Gene